openharmony/docs/en/application-dev/reference/apis-arkui/_window_manager___native_module.md

 ## Overview

-Provides the capabilities of managing application windows.
+The WindowManager_NativeModule module provides the capabilities of managing application windows.

 **Since**: 12